-Michael H. Wargotz, 64, has served as a Director since July 2006.
+Michael H. Wargotz, 65, has served as a Director since July 2006.
 Mr. Wargotz is a private investor, involved with various start-up ventures.
 From July 2011 to June 2017, he was the Chairman of Axcess Ventures, an affiliate of Axcess Worldwide, a brand experience marketing development agency, which he co-founded in 2001.
 From August 2010 to June 2011, Mr. Wargotz served as the Chief Financial Officer of The Milestone Aviation Group, LLC, a global aviation leasing company.
 From August 2009 to July 2010, Mr. Wargotz served as the Co-Chairman of Axcess Luxury and Lifestyle.
 From December 2006 to August 2009, Mr. Wargotz served as the Chief Financial Advisor of NetJets, Inc., a leading provider of private aviation services, and from June 2004 to November 2006, he served as Vice President of NetJets.
 From January 1998 to December 1999, Mr. Wargotz served in various leadership positions with Cendant, including President and Chief Executive Officer of its Lifestyle Division, Executive Vice President and Chief Financial Officer of its Alliance Marketing Segment and Senior Vice President, Business Development.
 Prior to 1998, Mr. Wargotz served in various finance and accounting positions at HFS Incorporated, PaineWebber & Co, American Express and Price Waterhouse.
-Mr. Wargotz has served as a director of Quotient Technology Inc. (NYSE: QUOT), a leading digital promotions and media technology company, since February 2023 and previously served as a director of Resources Connection, Inc. from May 2009 to October 2021 and CST Brands, Inc. from May 2013 to June 2017.
+Mr. Wargotz served as a director of Quotient Technology Inc. from February 2023 to September 2023, Resources Connection, Inc. from May 2009 to October 2021, and CST Brands, Inc. from May 2013 to June 2017.